-Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To The DL
+Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To the DL

 — YES Network (@YESNetwork) August 19, 2018

-Part of the problem is that Gary Sanchez is still not back, and when he is, there is no telling how game-ready he will actually be.
+Part of the problem is that Gary Sanchez is still not back, and when he is, there is no telling how game ready he will actually be.
 In order to make room for him, Kyle Higashioka will have to go down to AAA, making Romine the backup again.
 That means that Torreyes is still the third catcher, meaning if Sanchez doesn’t have his game legs and needs Romine to spell him defensively, Romine cannot get hurt or be lifted because the third catcher will be playing second base.
 Granted, the scenario seems unlikely, but unlikely happens all the time in baseball, and the Yankees are having a season full of unlikely events and injuries.

-Of course, Neil Walker can play second, but he’s been playing right field while Giancarlo Stanton is resting his leg, and swinging to first to spell Greg Bird who is still not all the way out of his funk at the plate.
+Of course Neil Walker can play second, but he’s been playing right field while Giancarlo Stanton is resting his leg, and swinging to first to spell Greg Bird who is still not all the way out of his funk at the plate.
 Stanton says he is ready to play the field, but when dealing with the highest paid player in baseball’s health, erring to the side of caution is the standard protocol.
 Tyler Wade could come up from AAA to play short for a week, but the offense is likely to suffer heavily.
 The good side of Wade, however, is he’s better defensively than Torres or Torreyes.

 Gleyber Torres is ready to take over shortstop duties for the #Yankees in the wake of Didi Gregorius's heel injury. pic.twitter.com/D5sY64pASq